vishal-2000/EscapeIt-pygame/README.md

 # EscapeIt-pygame
  Install and play it!
- This game has been created by me on 14th and 15th feb 2020
+ Worked on it on 14th and 15th feb 2020
 # PYGAME
  Game : Escape it!
  Documentation: